-In contrast to an uncontested divorce, a contested divorce is one in which the spouses disagree on some or all of the details peripheral to the divorce (i.e. property division, spousal support, child support, and custody/access issues).
+In contrast to an uncontested divorce, a contested divorce is one in which the spouses disagree on some or all of the details peripheral to the divorce (i.e. property division, spousal support, child support, and parenting arrangements).
 Contested divorces take longer to resolve than uncontested divorces, and can quickly become expensive, depending on the number of outstanding issues and how willing the parties are to negotiate and settle.

 Where there is disagreement on some or all of the issues, both spouses enter into a “case management” process to discuss the outstanding issues in an attempt to streamline the proceedings.

 Where no settlement is reached during the case management process, the divorce proceeds to a trial, where a judge will make a final order on any remaining issues in dispute.
 A divorce is subsequently granted and the process is complete.

 The end of a marriage is always difficult and emotional.
 The experienced and compassionate divorce lawyer at NULaw can make the process easier by providing outstanding legal guidance and ensuring your interests and rights are protected so that you can focus on moving on with your life.
 Contact us online or at 416-481-5604 to book a consultation.